Accessibility For Patrons and Visitors With Disabilities

 Live Audio Description

-For blind and visually impaired audience members, Cal Performances partners with Gravity Access Services to offer live audio description for one performance of each dance event on our season (see list below).
+For blind and visually impaired audience members, Cal Performances partners with Gravity Access Services to offer live audio description for multiple performances on our season.
 Audio description is a live audio track spoken by a professional audio describer to audience members with visual impairments through a wireless headset system.
 It provides clear and engaging descriptions of the meaningful visual details of a performance.

 Haptic Access Tours

-Haptic access tours will be scheduled for select events on the list above.
+Haptic access tours will be scheduled for select events (2024–25 Season events will be announced as they are confirmed with the artists).
 These tours are a live pre-show tour, lasting 20-30 minutes, that allow patrons to experience—through touch and their own movement— the space, performers, costumes and objects in addition to key movement elements in the performance.

 GoodMaps Explore